Cypress County: Provincial

-Cypress County is served by the Provincial Electoral Division of Cypress-Medicine Hat and represented in the Alberta Legislature by Independent MLA Drew Barnes.
+Cypress County is served by the Provincial Electoral Division of Cypress-Medicine Hat and represented in the Alberta Legislature by UCP MLA Justin Wright (politician).

 Federal

 Cypress County is served by the Federal Electoral Division of Medicine Hat—Cardston—Warner and represented in the House of Commons of Canada by Conservative MP Glen Motz.

 Military

 Cypress County is home to Canadian Forces Base Suffield.

 The base provides an extensive training area for both Canadian and British Armed Forces.

 Defence Research and Development Canada facilities are located here as well.